Drugs and Alcohol Tear our Families Apart

-Beginners Level - In the Mood (Foundations), where clients learn change-oriented skills and acceptance-oriented skills, more commonly known as: Mindfulness, Emotion Regulation, & Distress Tolerance skills.
+Our DBT skills group help clients to develop change-oriented skills and acceptance-oriented skills, more commonly known as: Mindfulness, Emotion Regulation, & Distress Tolerance skills.

-Advanced Level - In the Mood for More (Relationships), where clients learn how to get their needs met while maintaining their relationships and maintaining their self-respect.
 Criteria apply for those interested in participating in these groups and clients will need to be recommended by their Marrin Weejali counsellor.
 The groups are open for the first 3 weeks of each term before closing until the start of the following term.
-These DBT skills groups are offered in partnership with the University of Sydney's Gambling Treatment & Research Clinic.

 A group that is designed to help women understand themselves better, how the cycle of violence works, the many faces of domestic violence, its' effects on children, and work on healing, self-esteem and recovery.

 Tidda’s Time Together is Marrin Weejali’s women’s health & social group.The women gather weekly to share their stories, to empower and encourage each other through life’s journey.This is a special time for women’s business, expressing their feelings and thoughts.
 Healing mind body soul and spirit in a safe and healthy environment.

 Program is about providing an understanding, knowledge & skills in managing the feeling of anger itself, challenging beliefs and thoughts about anger and how to resolve problem issues that trigger anger.